THE ESSENCE OF BUDDHIST ART

-Carving, shaping, screwing, polishing, knocking – and this is only a fraction of what the human hand is able to do.
+Carving, shaping, screwing, polishing, painting – and this is only a fraction of what the human hand is able to do.
 The capability range of this genius tool is unreached, whether in nature nor in human technology.
 And still, every hand is part of an individual person and therefor every person is doing a task in a slightly different way, which is the essence of hand crafted products.

 This is why the term handicraft is still a value on its own when it comes to the creation of decorative products.
 The diversity of actions an experienced human hand can perform and the organic little imperfections that come as a result of its uniqueness is the receipt that turns our production into art.
 And believe us when we say that we appreciate every helping hand in the process.